AISKhalil/AStra/README.md

 source AStraPythonEnv/bin/activate
 ```

-- Install dependencies: please make sure you have install all the libraries/headers.
+- Install dependencies: please make sure you have installed all the libraries/headers.
 In Ubuntu 18.04 LTS you can do:

 ```bash
 sudo apt install python3-tk